-The student's goals and interests are matched to the preceptor's interests thus creating a working relationship to facilitate the advancement of the student's scholarly work.
+The student's goals and interests are matched to the preceptor's interests thus creating a working relationship to facilitate the advancement of the student's knowledge development and scholarly work.

-University doctoral-prepared faculty members serve as student advisors/DNP Project Team Leaders, having responsibility to assess, approve, and oversee student clinical practice.
-Clinical experiences are guided by preceptor, faculty work schedules, and clinical facility needs.
+University doctoral-prepared faculty members serve as students' Faculty Advisors/DNP Project Team Leaders, having responsibility to assess, approve, and oversee student clinical practice.
+Clinical experiences are guided by the preceptor, faculty work schedules, and clinical facility needs.
 Because competition for clinical/practicum sites is high and typical graduate students are employed fulltime, students are required to be greatly involved in clinical placement arrangements.